aburi6800/msx-CorridorRunner/README.md

 - Score is increased if you take them consecutively.
 - Misses if it falls off the floor or touches an enemy.
 - When you get to the exit, the round is clear.
+- The first 20,000 pts, and every 50,000 pts thereafter, will increase the number of remaining units.
+- The game is cleared when all 16 rounds are completed.

 ## Build